Pattern-Projects/volunteer-fsf-project/README.md

 ## Developement

+### Git Flow
+Development Version Control workflow follows these steps:
+New features branches are branched from `develop` branch Feature is developed over development cycle
+`feature` branch is merged into `develop` branch `develop` branch is tagged with latest release version `develop` branch is pushed to remote
+`develop` branch is merged into `master` branch `master` branch is pushed to remote
+Travis tests continuous Integration on latest `master` push Heroku creates new build from latest `master` push

+Note: Feature branches generally do not require pushing to remote but have been retained here for assessment.

 ### Styling
 Bootstrap CSS is added to the project through a CDN link in the base.html <head> tag.
 Icons are imported from FontAwesome using their new kit system